Cargo Bays Guide¶

 Once you’ve created the Storj-based Cargo Bay, you will see it appear in your Cargo Bays tab.
 The number of Missions referencing this Cargo Bay will be displayed here.

-If you toggle on “Use Storj Serialized Access”, you must generate a public URL from the Tardigrade Uplink CLI tool.
-See the Tardigrade documentation for generating a sharing link.
+If you toggle on “Use Storj Serialized Access”, you must provide an Access Grant generated for you by the Storj service.
+See the Storj DCS documentation for generating an Access Grant.

 Associating a Cargo Bay with a Mission¶